LT-IntroToAI-SY2324/intro-to-python-Tj23222/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+My intial thought was tha it was much easier then java and cut down alot of time

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Alo of the defining varabiales are the same Jus in pyhton thy are made much shorter ad easier. less condtionals you need to use it

 3. What are some things that you learned through this assignment?
+I didnt learn much But that python is much simplier and easier to work with